4DP® & Fitness Tests FAQs

 A: The app uses an algorithm to analyze your results from Full Frontal, taking into account the absolute values, your gender, the weight you entered in your settings, as well as the specific relationships between your Neuromuscular Power, Maximal Aerobic Power, Functional Threshold Power, and Anaerobic Capacity.
 You could have the same FTP as another cyclist but be assigned a completely different rider type based upon these other factors.

-If you’re already training with power (or virtual power) within The Sufferfest app, you’re ready to start training with 4DP™.
+If you’re already training with power (or Virtual Watts within The Sufferfest app, you’re ready to start training with 4DP™.
 You just need to complete the Full Frontal fitness test in the app.
 You’ll need, 1) a trainer and 2) some way to measure power and transmit that power data to The Sufferfest app.
-That means either a conventional “dumb” trainer and a power meter, a compatible smart trainer, or a conventional trainer with an ANT+ or Bluetooth speed sensor configured for virtual power.
-Need information about virtual power?
-Check out our the Virtual Power section in our Help Centre.
+That means either a conventional “dumb” trainer and a power meter, a compatible smart trainer, or a conventional trainer with an ANT+ or Bluetooth speed sensor configured for Virtual Watts.
+Need information about Virtual Watts?
+Check out our the Virtual Watts section in our Help Centre.